jj1bdx/freebsd-gnu-libiconv-hack/libiconv/README.md

 Kenji Rikitake comments out the IGNORE flag in the original Makefile.

+## CAUTION

+DO NOT PERFORM `make install` after the compilation of the GNU libiconv Port.

+*Installing the Port here will break the assumption of FreeBSD 10 and later that only the base iconv library should be linked.*

 ## How to compile and install the shared libraries

     # Shared library must be compiled as root